Databases, Streaming Architecture, Data Integration

 Session Management: Authentication services write session tokens to Kafka topics.
 A consumer updates Redis with session metadata, enabling sub-millisecond session validation across distributed services.

 Event Sourcing: Applications store all state changes as immutable events in Kafka.
 Consumers rebuild current state in NoSQL databases (often MongoDB or Cassandra), enabling temporal queries and audit trails.
+Learn more about event sourcing patterns and the CQRS pattern.

 Consistency and Query Patterns

 Eventual Consistency: Most NoSQL databases default to eventual consistency, where writes propagate asynchronously.
-For streaming workloads, this typically isn't problematic—events arrive in near real-time, and slight delays (milliseconds to seconds) align with stream processing latencies.
+For streaming workloads, this typically isn't problematic, events arrive in near real-time, and slight delays (milliseconds to seconds) align with stream processing latencies.

 Strong Consistency: When required, databases like MongoDB offer strong consistency through replica set read concerns, while Cassandra provides tunable consistency (QUORUM, LOCAL_QUORUM) at the cost of increased latency.